fiblan/webcam-virtual-background/README.md

 * Simplify installation and usage

 ## Tested with
  * Microsoft Teams
  * Skype
  * Google Meet

+# Troubleshooting
+## tensorflow module
+If you get "The N-API version of this Node instance is 1.
+This module supports N-API version(s)" read #3 (ianni67)

 thanks to :
 * [Benjamin Elder](https://elder.dev/posts/open-source-virtual-background/),